mtwebb/docs/src/pages/concepts.md

 A game object that you can interact with during play (a card, for example).
 A Component can have multiple instances, each slightly different from the other.
 Components have layouts that determine what they look like.
 They can hold data via Properties.
-You may also customize how a component behaves during play by giving it a Behavior.
+You may also attach Rules to components.

 ### Property